Ramsey-like theorems for separable permutations: Introduction

 \subsection{Organization}

+\Cref{maintheorem1} is a characterization for which both directions are highly non-trivial.
+However, in one direction, most of the work is already present in Patey and Mimouni~\cite{mimouni2025ramseylike}.
+Indeed, they used effective forcing to prove that Ramsey-like theorems for a syntactical family of patterns are strictly weaker than Ramsey's theorem for pairs in $\omega$-models.
+In \Cref{sec:irreducible-convergent}, we prove that this family of patterns corresponds exactly to the patterns which are either non-transitive, or do not induce separable permutations.
+We state multiple combinatorial characterizations of the class of separable permutations, and derive some computability-theoretic consequences which will be useful for the remainder the article.

-In \Cref{sec:irreducible-convergent}, we state multiple combinatorial characterizations of the class of separable permutations, and derive some computability-theoretic consequences which will be useful for the remainder the article.
-In \Cref{sec:minimal-covers}, we prove that $\SepRT^2_2$ implies $\ADS$ over $\omega$-models, and deduce that $\RT^2_2$ forms a minimal cover of~$\EM$ in the partial order of Ramsey-like statements.
-Then, in \Cref{sec:basis-sep-permutations}, we define the notion of $k$-fractal, which is a family of canonical separable permutations enjoying some basis properties.
+The proof of the other direction is divided into multiple sections, as it involves many concepts and requires multiple tools from algorithmic randomness.
+The goal is to show that $\SepRT^2_2$ implies Ramsey's theorem for pairs in $\omega$-models.
+As a warm-up, we give in \Cref{sec:minimal-covers} a simple and direct proof of a weaker result, that is, $\SepRT^2_2$ implies $\ADS$ over $\omega$-models, and deduce that $\RT^2_2$ forms a minimal cover of~$\EM$ in the partial order of Ramsey-like statements.

+Patey and Mimouni~\cite{mimouni2025ramseylike} proved that every Ramsey-like theorem implies the existence of a $\emptyset'$-DNC degree (defined in \Cref{sec:2dnc-sep}), so it suffices to prove that if $p$ is a separable permutation, then every $\emptyset'$-DNC degree computes a solution to any computable instance of $\coRT^2_2(p)$.
+To do so, we define in \Cref{sec:basis-sep-permutations} the notion of $k$-fractal, which is a family of canonical separable permutations enjoying some basis properties.
 This notion is used in \Cref{sec:sep-perm-measure} to prove that $\coRT^2_2(p)$ admits probabilistic solutions for every separable permutation~$p$.
 The argument is then refined in \Cref{sec:2dnc-sep} to prove that every $\emptyset'$-DNC degree computes a solution to~$\coRT^2_2(p)$, and deduce \Cref{maintheorem1}.

 In \Cref{sec:linear-order-measure}, we study the role of randomness in computing infinite ascending or descending sequences for computable linear orders, and combine it with \Cref{sec:sep-perm-measure} to obtain new results.
 In \Cref{sec:sep-perm-first-order}, we study the first-order part of Ramsey-like theorems for separable permutations.
 Finally, we conclude with open questions in \Cref{sec:open-questions}.